Hanney-Ryu/clean-code-javascript/README-ko.md

   rectangles.forEach((rectangle) => {
     rectangle.setWidth(4);
     rectangle.setHeight(5);
-    const area = rectangle.getArea(); // BAD: Will return 25 for Square.
+    const area = rectangle.getArea(); // 나쁜 예: Will return 25 for Square.
 Should be 20.
     rectangle.render(area);
   });
 }